 Notes: you can click on the map to enlarge it.

-The basic combined ticket includes Hospitaller Fortress, The Okashi Museum, The Templar Tunnel, and Treasures In The Walls Museum (Old Acre Development Company manages all these sites).
+The basic combined ticket includes Hospitaller Fortress, The Okashi Museum, The Templars Tunnel, and Treasures In The Walls Museum (Old Acre Development Company manages all these sites).
 It costs 47 NIS for an adult and 40 NIS for a child.
-On top of the basic combination, you can add additional places like the Turkish Bath, Rosh Hanikra, Haypark zoo, and others.
+On top of the basic combination, you can add more places like the Turkish Bath, Rosh Hanikra, Haypark zoo, and others.
 So there is a variety of combo tickets.

-If you do not want to visit the Hospitaller Fortress (though I would recommend not to skip it), you can purchase a ticket to Templar Tunnel and the Turkish bath for 25 NIS.
+If you do not want to visit the Hospitaller Fortress (though I would recommend not to skip it), you can purchase a ticket to Templars Tunnel and the Turkish bath for 25 NIS.

 Sunday – Thursday and Saturday: 9:30 – 17:00 (17:30 in summer).

 Friday and holiday eve: 9:30 – 16:00.

-- Opening hours and ticket prices were updated in March 2020.
+- Opening hours and ticket prices were updated in October 2021.
 In any case, recheck the official site before your visit.
-You can find the full entrance fee list here and the opening hours here.

 - There are also coupons available.
 You can find additional information in the Acre guide.